tanghao-xiaomi/docs/CONTRIBUTING.md

 openvela is mainly subject to Apache License 2.0.
 See the LICENSE file for details.

+> **Note for the `docs` repository**: Effective May 13, 2026, the `docs` repository adopts a dual-license scheme.
+Documentation text is licensed under CC BY-NC-ND 4.0, while code samples, configuration files, and scripts remain under Apache License 2.0.
+By submitting a pull request, you agree to license your contribution under the applicable terms.
+See [LICENSING.md](./LICENSING.md) for details.

 ## Signing the Contributor License Agreement (CLA)

 In order to participate in community contributions, you need to sign a Contributor License Agreement before contributing to the community.
 Here are the specific steps for different platforms: